BridgeDrive: Diffusion Bridge Policy for Closed-Loop Trajectory Planning in Autonomous Driving: Experiments

-\textbf{Benchmark.} In this paper, we focus on closed-loop evaluation since it simulates dynamic traffic conditions which can better reflect a policy's real-world planning capability.
+\textbf{Benchmark.} In this paper, we mainly focus on closed-loop evaluation since it simulates dynamic traffic conditions which can better reflect a policy's real-world planning capability.
 Bench2Drive \citep{jia2024bench} is a widely used closed-loop evaluation benchmark \citep{Jaeger2023hidden, jia2025drivetransformer, fu2025orion, Renz2025simlingo}, which contains 220 routes for evaluation under the CARLA Leaderboard 2.0 protocol for end-to-end autonomous driving.
 Each route is around 150 meters in length and contains a specific driving scenario, which allows for a detailed assessment of autonomous driving systems' proficiency in different driving skills.

 \textbf{Dataset.} While Bench2Drive provides an official training set, empirical studies \citep{Zimmerlin2024ArXiv, Renz2025simlingo, fu2025orion} showed that official dataset collected by \citep{li2024think} leads to suboptimal performance.
 Therefore, data augmentation and cleansing scheme are applied to enhance the performance.
-For example, ORION \citep{fu2025orion} generated Visual Question Answering (VQA) to enhance their Vision-Language-Action (VLA) models' capability, such as scene description, behavior description, meta-driving decision and reasoning, and recall of essential historical information. \cite{Chitta2023transfuser} and \cite{Zimmerlin2024ArXiv} use PDM-lite \citep{beisswenger2024pdmlite, sima2025drivelm}, an open source rule-based expert to collect ground-truth trajectories for imitation learning.
-SimLingo \citep{Renz2025simlingo} generates additional driving data and applies intricate filtration on training routes of \cite{Chitta2023transfuser} and the official CARLA LB 2.0 routes.
-We use the datasets proposed by \citep{Zimmerlin2024ArXiv}.
+For example, ORION \citep{fu2025orion} generated Visual Question Answering (VQA) to enhance their Vision-Language-Action (VLA) models' capability, such as scene description, behavior description, meta-driving decision and reasoning, and recall of essential historical information. \citet{Chitta2023transfuser} and \citet{Zimmerlin2024ArXiv} use PDM-Lite \citep{beisswenger2024pdmlite, sima2025drivelm}, an open source rule-based expert to collect ground-truth trajectories for imitation learning.
+SimLingo \citep{Renz2025simlingo} generates additional driving data and applies intricate filtration on training routes of \citet{Chitta2023transfuser} and the official CARLA LB 2.0 routes.
+We use the datasets proposed by \citet{Zimmerlin2024ArXiv}.
 The dataset actively filters for critical change frames and refines expert behavior, thereby focusing on high-quality decision-making moments while reducing its size, which improves training efficiency and strengthens the model's learning in crucial driving scenarios.
-For more details please refer to Appendix~\ref{sec:appendix:datasets}.
+Preliminary results of BridgeDrive on the LEAD dataset \citep{Nguyen2026CVPR} are reported in \cref{sec:lead_experiment} and Appendix~\ref{sec:appendix:lead_experiment}, where BridgeDrive achieves a new SOTA with $89.25\%$ success rate and 96.34 driving score.